SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 1. Open it and click the edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0">.
 2. Execute each cell one by one and you will have a registered device in {{< product-c8y-iot >}}.
 Upon successful execution, a device named "DemandForecastDemoDevice" is registered in {{< product-c8y-iot >}}.
-3. Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
+3. Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management web app.
 The device ID is already updated by the code and is saved in the *CONFIG.json* file.

 <img src="/images/zementis/DemandForecasting/demand_forecasting_register_device.PNG" alt="Download" style="display:inline-block; margin:0"> <br>

 Upon successful execution, a device named "DemandForecastDemoDevice" is registered in {{< product-c8y-iot >}}.
-Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
+Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management web app.
 The *CONFIG.json* file is already updated by the code with the device ID.

 This device is capable of simulating readings of water flow to {{< product-c8y-iot >}} in the form of a measurement named *c8y_Flow*. <br>A higher value of c8y_Flow signifies higher water consumption.